-The bar chart and table that follow are intended to help you understand some of the risks of investing in the Fund.
+The bar chart and table that follow are intended to help you understand some of the risks of investing in the Fund.The information presented is for that of the Fund's Class Y shares (which are not offered by this prospectus).
 The bar chart shows you how the Fund's calendar year performance has varied over the past 10 years (or the life of the Fund if shorter).
-The table compares the Fund's average annual total returns of the Fund's share classes, including applicable maximum sales charges, over the same period to one or more broad measures of market performance, which have characteristics relevant to the Fund's investment strategy.
+The table compares the average annual total returns of the Fund's Class Y shares over the same period to a broad measure of market performance.
 We assume reinvestment of dividends and distributions.